python/cpython/Doc/library/json.rst

 .. note::

-   The JSON produced by this module's default settings is a subset of YAML, so it may be used as a serializer for that as well.
+   JSON is a subset of `YAML <http://yaml.org/>`_ 1.2.
+The JSON produced by this module's default settings (in particular, the default *separators* value) is also a subset of YAML 1.0 and 1.1.
+This module can thus also be used as a YAML serializer.

 Basic Usage